Unionville Historic District

 The Unionville Historic District is a national historic district that is located in Unionville, Centre County, Pennsylvania.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 This district includes 173 contributing buildings and three contributing sites that are located in the central business district and surrounding residential area of Unionville.
 The buildings are primarily residential and date as early as 1848 and include a number of "I"-plan houses and other vernacular or folk house types.
 Notable non-residential buildings include the Moses-Taylor Tavern, the Peters Temperance House, the Union Church, the Methodist Church (c.
 1860), the Griest Store, and the Union Grange Hall.

-It was added to the National Register of Historic Places in 1979.